Hearing God

 Psalm 119:50 ESV

 As believers, we enjoy the God’s personal presence through the indwelling work of the Holy Spirit.
 Therefore, we can and should experience an on-going conversational relationship with God: speaking to God and being spoken to by his Spirit.
-The normal Christian life is God speaking, directing, and immersing us in his love.
+The normal Christian life is God speaking, directing, and guiding us by his love and care.
 In turn, we can respond in delight by honoring his leadership through obedience to his will.
-This process of being directed, guided, and led by the Holy Spirit in the affairs of everyday life is called hearing God (John 10:25-30).
+This process of being led, guided, and directed by the Holy Spirit in the affairs of everyday life is called hearing God (John 10:25-30).
 God’s guidance does not usually involve an audible voice, but the Holy Spirit leading through a nudging, gnawing impression in our spirits.

 It is important that we get still to wait on God.
 And it is best that we get alone, preferably with our Bible outspread before us.
 Then if we will we may draw near to God and begin to hear Him speak to us in our hearts.